Substantial-Substantive | Commonly Confused Words

 etymology

-• Think of substantial as measurable in size and substantive as measurable in importance.
+• Think of substantial as tangible and substantive as the essence or underlying reality of something.

 © 2025 Lithium Lab Pte Ltd